Blue Hole: Ichetucknee Spring’s Hidden Treasure

 Blue Hole can only be accessed through the North entrance of Ichetucknee Springs State Park.

 It’s accessed by walking down a half mile sand and gravel trail.
 It’s recommended that divers bring a wagon or cart to transport diving gear.
 A cart may sometimes be available for transporting equipment.
 If it is available it will be locked with a combination lock and chain, so you’d need to ask a park ranger for the combination.

 Scuba diving is not allowed during the summer.
-It is only available between October and March (check)
+It’s only available between October and March.